 Check out our guide to the best cash back credit cards for more ideas.

 Like their cash back counterparts, the best travel credit cards for tax payments have big sign-up bonuses and generous ongoing rewards programs:

-- Barclaycard Arrival Plus® World Elite Mastercard®.
-Barclaycard Arrival Plus® World Elite Mastercard® earns unlimited 2 points per $1 spent on all eligible purchases.
-With points redeemable for statement credits against virtually any travel purchase and a 5% bonus on all redemptions, this works out to a 2.1% return on spending.
-Plus, new cardholders who spend at least $3,000 within 90 days of opening their accounts earn 40,000 bonus points – good for $400 in travel credits.
+- Barclays Arrival Premier® World Elite Mastercard®.
+Barclays Arrival Premier® World Elite Mastercard® earns unlimited 2 points per $1 spent on all eligible purchases.
+With points redeemable for statement credits against virtually any travel purchase 2% return on spending.
+Check with Barclays for up-to-date sign-up bonus information.

 - Discover it® Miles.
 Like its cash back cousin, Discover it® Miles doubles cardholders’ rewards during the first 12 months of card membership.
 Since Discover it Miles earns unlimited 1.5 miles per $1 spent, this bonus is even more generous: a 3% return on spending during the first year.
 That’s more than enough to offset tax payment processors’ convenience fees.